backflush/casaCriativa/README.md

 ## Some Observations about this App

-1 - There isn't a functionality of Login/Register, but you can turn it yours just going in "Ver perfil" and filling the inputs.
+1 - There isn't a functionality of Login/Register.

 ## Functionalities